Chicken breeds for children: which will work best for your family?

 The Light Sussex chicken breed - link.

-Curious and ultra-friendly, the Light Sussex is a good choice if you have children who won't be phased by a large breed chicken.
+Curious and ultra-friendly, the Light Sussex is often a good choice for families with confident children who won’t be phased by a larger bird.

-They're good at dealing with cold climates, equally at home in large areas or smaller runs, and excellent foragers, so good if you're on a budget.
+They cope well with cold climates, are equally at home in spacious gardens or smaller runs, and are excellent foragers, which is helpful if you're watching feed costs.

-As a bonus, they lay large, pinky-brown eggs almost all year round.
+As a bonus, they lay large, pinky-brown eggs for most of the year.

 Red Stars